jjti/go-spancheck/README.md

   -enable-all
         enable all checks, overriding individual check flags -enable-record-error-check
-        enable the check for calling span.RecordError(err) when returning an error -enable-set-status-check
+        enable check for a span.RecordError(err) call when returning an error -enable-set-status-check
-        enable the check for calling span.SetStatus(codes.Error, msg) when returning an error -ignore-record-error-check-signatures string
+        enable check for a span.SetStatus(codes.Error, msg) call when returning an error -ignore-record-error-check-signatures string
-        comma-separated list of function signature regex that should disable the span.RecordError(err) checks on errors -ignore-set-status-check-signatures string
+        comma-separated list of function signature regex that disable the span.RecordError(err) check on errors -ignore-set-status-check-signatures string
-        comma-separated list of function signature regex that should disable the span.SetStatus(codes.Error, msg) checks on errors
+        comma-separated list of function signature regex that disable the span.SetStatus(codes.Error, msg) check on errors
 ```

 Only the `span.End()` check is enabled by default.
 The others can be enabled with `-enable-all`, `-enable-record-error-check`, or `-enable-set-status-check`.

 ### Ignore check signatures

 The `span.SetStatus()` and `span.RecordError()` checks warn when there is a path to return statement, with an error, without a call (to `SetStatus`, or `RecordError`, respectively).
-But it is convenient to set span's status and record errors from utility methods [1](https://andydote.co.uk/2023/09/19/tracing-is-better/#step-2-wrap-the-errors).
+But it's convenient to set span's status and record errors from utility methods [[1](https://andydote.co.uk/2023/09/19/tracing-is-better/#step-2-wrap-the-errors)].
 To support that, the `ignore-*-check-signatures` settings can be used to ignore paths to return statements if that signature is present.

 For example, by default, the code below would have the warning shown: